What are the Collateral Consequences of a DWI?

 Losing Security Clearances

 Many jobs, especially jobs in the government sector, require security clearances.
 A security clearance requires an in-depth background check that will see and flag any criminal convictions whether a misdemeanor or felony.
-A DWI conviction can make any security clearance application process infinitely more difficult and in some instances, may disqualify your completely.
+A DWI conviction, even for a first DWI can make any security clearance application process infinitely more difficult and in some instances, may disqualify your completely.

 Being Unable to Get a Loan